FIRMach16/Laser-Gates-project/Task3/README.md

 # Laser Gate Android App

 ## Objective
-The goal of this project is to develop an Android application that stores and displays metrics sent by the laser gates.
+The goal of this task is to develop an Android application that stores and displays metrics sent by the laser gates.

 As this is a learning project, I chose to structure my approach using the **Agile methodology**.
 This not only aligns with modern development practices but also increases the chances of finishing the app within a reasonable timeframe.